 Assessment You will sit three written examination papers (worth 35%, 35% and 30% of the final A Level grade).
 All three papers are taken at the end of the A Level course.
-The papers use a variety of assessment methods including short- and longanswer questions; extended-response questions; a comprehension question; structured questions including practical techniques; critical analysis of experimental data; and an essay.
+The papers use a variety of assessment methods including short- and longanswer questions: extended-response questions; a comprehension question; structured questions including practical techniques; critical analysis of experimental data; and an essay.
 Practical assessment of skills takes place throughout the year with students gaining a pass or fail that will accompany their A Level grade.
 All examinations will have questions that test skills that have been acquired while studying the subject.
 Practical-based questions will form 15% of the total assessment.
 10% of exam questions rely on higher-level GCSE mathematical skills and therefore it is important that students are comfortable with developing their mathematical understanding.
 "I really enjoy Biology as the teachers are excellent and passionate about their subject.
 They have really helped me to aim towards studying Medicine."
 Business Why study Business?

-Business is a live subject and affects every action we experience.
-It prepares students for the living world and the business environment.
-Studying Business will give a solid foundation on which to base your degree subject.
-It will open many doors in the world of both work and university and it will introduce you to subject areas you have never studied before.
+Business challenges you to explore the fundamentals of business activity, introducing you to the dynamic business environment and the importance of entrepreneurial activity.
+You will engage with the world of business, gaining a valuable insight into markets and competitive environments.
 Course Outline In the first year of the course, you will explore: what is a business and what are the different forms of business?
 What are the internal and external influences on businesses?
 How important are the stakeholders of all businesses?
 What is the role of marketing in making decisions?
 How do businesses improve their financial performance, their operational performance and their human resource performance?
-The second year of the course will deepen your understanding of the subject areas covered in your first year, concentrating on how and why businesses need to change.
-How do you assess the current strategic position of a business?
-How does a business change direction?
-What strategies does a new business put in place to pursue a new direction?
-How does a business manage the changes?
+The second year of the course will deepen your understanding of the subject areas covered in your first year, shifting the focus on to strategic decision-making as well as how and why businesses need to adapt to survive.
+How do businesses manage change?
+How do the external environment and the global market place influence decision-making?
 Students will develop the knowledge and skills needed to analyse data, think critically about issues and make informed decisions - all skills that are needed for further study and employment.